 Aloe vera may be one of the most famous types of succulents, well-known for its medicinal properties.
-The sap inside it’s leave is very soothing for scrapes and burns.
+That’s why it’s first up on our list of the best indoor succulents The sap inside it’s leave is very soothing for scrapes and burns.
 Aloe is often found in skin lotions, ointments, and cosmetics.

 This plant grows thick, pointy leaves and is usually a greenish color, variegated with spots of white.
 It is native to the Arabian Peninsula but it can be found growing in the wild in many tropical climates.

 The crown of thorns plant, also known as the Christ plant or the Christ thorn, is a native of Madagascar.
 It’s also known as Corona de Cristo in Latin America.
 The stems are thick and can be quite prickly, or thorny as its name suggests.
 It prefers direct sunlight and it may bloom its small pink or red flowers year-round if exposed to ample amounts of sun.

 Echeveria Laui (Echeveria laui)

 If you like delicate pastels, the Echeveria laui is a gorgeous choice to grow in your indoor garden.
 The leaves are a very distinctive pale pink and may sometimes contain light blue or purple tones as well.
 This slow-growing perennial succulent is native to Oaxaca, Mexico.

 Similar to the Echeveria laui, the Echeveria glauca is also native to Mexico.
 Unlike their pink cousins, these succulents are usually blue or bluish-green in color and may sometimes have pink, red or brown hues in their tips.
 They grow up to about 6 inches in height and they enjoy brightly lit spaces.

 Ghost Plant (Graptopetalum paraguayense)